 For more information, visit Mailfence’s website.

-Posteo is a privately-owned, German-based mail service provider.
-Similar to Tutanota, Posteo is protected by one of the strongest privacy laws in Europe.
+Posteo is a privately-owned, German-based email service provider.
+Similar to Tutanota, Posteo is protected by some of the strongest privacy laws in Europe.

-Posteo is based on open-source development.
+Posteo is based on open-source code.
 In addition, it offers some nice features, such as completely anonymous sign-up, two-factor authentication and encrypted servers.

-Every piece of data that passes through their servers is encrypted.
-From pictures and messages to other files - everything is protected by an encryption key.
+Every bit of data that passes through the provider’s servers is encrypted.
+From pictures and messages to file attachments – everything is protected by an encryption key.

 Posteo is not a free webmail application, but it’s still very affordable.
 The cost for a regular account with up to 2GB storage space is only 1 EUR (1.23 USD) per month – and you can even pay anonymously!

-If you want to enjoy extra storage space or other features, the costs are relatively cheap, too:
+If you want to enjoy extra storage space or other features, those are reasonably priced, also.